 If Snapchat loses its appeal, have your account disappear like the vanishing photos that made the social network a hit.

-To do that, you need to open your web browser and head to this page (yes, Snapchat has a website too).
-Sign into your account if necessary, then enter your username and password again on the subsequent screen.
-(Why sign in twice?
-You have to prove that it really is you and express your determination to get rid of Snapchat.)
-Click Continue, and the process of removing you from Snapchat begins.
+To do that, you’ll need to open your web browser and head to this page—it is solely dedicated to helping you delete your account.
+Sign in and enter your username and password again on the subsequent screen to confirm you actually want to kick Snapchat to the curb.
+Click Continue, and the process of removing you from Snapchat will begin.

-From this point on, your friends won’t be able to contact you on Snapchat, but as with Twitter, you get a grace period before permanent deletion occurs.
-Over the next 30 days, you can decide whether you really do want to depart from the world of Snapchat or not.
+From this point on, your friends won’t be able to contact you on Snapchat, but as with Twitter, you’ll get a 30-day grace period before permanent deletion occurs.
 If you log back into the network before that time is up, your account will reappear and you can carry on as before with the same username and contacts list.

 After the 30 days pass, Snapchat will permanently erase your account from its network.
 To come back from that, you’ll have to start adding friends and collecting Snaps all over again.

-While these networks will let you delete your account, they won’t always make that option easy to find.
+While these networks will let you delete your account, they won’t always make that option easy to find (To deactivate Tumblr, for example, simply scroll to the bottom of the settings page.)
 So if you get stuck, check the support pages for that network, which should point you in the right direction.
-(To deactivate Tumblr, for example, you simply scroll down to the bottom of the settings page.)
 Support pages should also provide details about exactly what happens to your data when you click “delete” and how quickly it disappears from existence.